 What’s more – half of those emails are spam.
 According to Commtouch’s Internet Threats Trend Report for the first quarter of 2013, an average of 97.4 billion spam e-mails were sent per day.

-So without further adieu, below is a list of 7 reasons of not only why push notifications are better than email marketing, but why you should start leveraging this new marketing channel today.
+Looking for more proof?
+No problem.
+Without further adieu, below is a list of 7 reasons of not only why push notifications are better than email marketing, but also why you should start leveraging this new marketing channel today.

 1. Subscribers have control.

 Most marketers cringe at the word.
 All consumers do.